Transfer learning for vision-based tactile sensing: CALIBRATION

 Moreover, if a different camera is used, its intrinsic parameters have an effect on how the marker displacements are projected onto the image plane.
 This problem can be solved by undistorting the images, a procedure that may however introduce other inaccuracies in compensating for the considerable distortion of the lens.

 Considering that the differences mentioned are all at the level of the features, a preprocessing fully connected layer with a rectified linear unit (ReLU) activation function is added to the previously trained DNN architecture between the input and the first hidden layer.
-The weight matrix corresponding to this preprocessing layer is initialized with the identity.
+The weight matrix corresponding to this preprocessing layer is initialized with the identity, which leads to a considerable speed up in learning.
+In fact, the differences across sensors are expected to contribute to rather small deviations from a diagonal structure of the weight matrix.

 A considerably smaller number of data points is collected on a new gel (over a coarser grid), and the augmented architecture (of which a snippet is shown in Fig. \ref{fig:calibration_architecture}) is then trained on this dataset by freezing all the weights apart from the ones belonging to the added preprocessing layer.
 In this way, the training time and the data requirements are greatly reduced, while retaining comparable performance to the one obtained in Section \ref{sec:neural_network}.
 The parameters used for this procedure are summarized in Table \ref{table:calibration_parameters} and the results are shown in Fig. \ref{fig:calibration_results}, for different sizes of the training set.